meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ### Dawn phenomenon

 Dawn phenomenon: high fasting blood glucose in the morning (around 5.5 mmol/l).
 This makes sense because a fasted state means there&rsquo;s a lot of the hormone glucagon, which encourages releasing glucose into the blood.

 Healthy carbivores (not diabetic ones) have low BG in the morning (around 4.0 mmol/l) despite all that glucagon, so we&rsquo;ve come to see low as good.
 A theory for why it&rsquo;s low: they were barely able to release enough glucose to keep up with demand during the night, and they&rsquo;re logically using so much because they&rsquo;re not keto-adapted.
-We could test this theory by checking how fast the liver catalyzes its glycogen given the typical night glucagon level, compared against energy demand (a keto-adapted person uses 75% less glucose).
+We could test this theory by checking how fast the liver catalyzes its glycogen given the typical night glucagon level, compared against energy demand (keeping in mind a keto-adapted person uses 75% less glucose).

 We should beware of assuming that low fasting BG is normal.
 We know high fasting BG is a risk factor *for carbivores*, because it indicates metabolic syndrome (prediabetes or diabetes).
-On a ketogenic diet, a high fasting BG cannot be an indicator for metabolic syndrome, since the ketogenic diet itself almost by definition means the patient&rsquo;s metabolic syndrome is on the way out, getting less insulin-resistant for every day that passes.
-I don&rsquo;t know if fasting BG known to correlate to any other problem, so we have no basis left on which to suspect the dawn phenomenon is anything pathological.
+On a ketogenic diet, a high fasting BG cannot be an indicator for metabolic syndrome, since the ketogenic diet itself almost by definition means the patient&rsquo;s metabolic syndrome is on the way out: they&rsquo;re getting less insulin-resistant for every day that passes.
+I don&rsquo;t know if fasting BG known to correlate to any other problem, so we have no basis left on which to suspect the dawn phenomenon as anything pathological.

 It may be interesting to know that as soon as the ketotic person consumes a ketogenic breakfast, the blood sugar will not go up, but rather drop.
 We&rsquo;ve been trained to think meals make BG go up, but that&rsquo;s for carbivores.
 The ketotic person&rsquo;s BG peaks when waking up and gently falls for the rest of the day, falling particularly sharply with meals, and at the end of the day it might be close to 4.0 mmol/l.